Samantha Mann has been a consultant ophthalmologist at Guy's and St Thomas' NHS Foundation Trust since 2009.

 She is the clinical lead for the south east London diabetic eye screening service at Guy's and St Thomas'.
 She has been actively involved in compiling the London optical coherence tomography (OCT) scanning protocol for use in diabetic eye screening.

 Education and training

-- Senior house officer ophthalmic rotation - Greenwich, Sidcup, St Thomas’ and King’s College Hospital
+- Senior house officer ophthalmic rotation, Lewisham and Greenwich NHS Trust, Queen Mary's Hospital Sidcup, Guy's and St Thomas' and King's College Hospital NHS Foundation Trust

 - Age-related macular disease

 - Harcourt Medal, Royal College of Ophthalmologists, 2001